 "40% of municipal water suppliers have violated federal standards and nearly 50 million Americans are using improperly treated or contaminated water." --- Natural Resource Defense Council (NRDC)

-"People of low immunity (HIV or undergoing cancer therapy) need to be aware of dangers of tap water." --- U.S. Environmental Protection Agency (EPA)
+"People of weaker immune systems (HIV or undergoing cancer therapy) need to be aware of the dangers of tap water." --- U.S. Environmental Protection Agency (EPA)

 What is "water quality"?

 Americans have grown to expect a safe drinking water supply, but achieving safety is not simple.
-Aquatic pathogens, toxic chemicals, heavy metals, pesticides: the threats to our drinking water are myriad.
+The threats to our drinking water include aquatic pathogens, toxic chemicals, heavy metals and pesticides.
 As the list of chemical and biological risks expands, so do public concerns.

 One of the most vexing issues in the effort to provide a safe water supply is that of risk tradeoffs.
 Efforts to reduce one risk in drinking water may introduce either--intentionally or unintentionally--a different risk to the population using the water supply.
 A primary example of this type of risk trade off involves the chlorination of drinking water.
 People have come to fear that chlorine in their drinking water may cause cancer.
 But chemical disinfectants like chlorine are used to combat serious waterborne microbial diseases